mrz1836/go-cachestore/README.md

 <summary><strong><code>Library Deployment</code></strong></summary>
 <br/>

-Releases are automatically created when you create a new [git tag](https://git-scm.com/book/en/v2/Git-Basics-Tagging)!
+Releases are automatically created when you create a new [Git tag](https://git-scm.com/book/en/v2/Git-Basics-Tagging)!

 If you want to manually make releases, please install GoReleaser: